openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA"></th>
    <th style="background-color:#AAAAAA">x</th>
    <th></th>
-   <td><b>No Zowe CLI plugin installation requirement: </b> If the extender makes use of a Zowe CLI profile other than the Zowe Explorer default `zosmf` then the extension must not make any assumptions that a matching Zowe CLI plugin has been installed in the Zowe Explorer user's environment.</td>
+   <td><b>No Zowe CLI plugin installation requirement: </b> If the extender makes use of a Zowe CLI profile other than the Zowe Explorer for VS Code default `zosmf` then the extension must not make any assumptions that a matching Zowe CLI plugin has been installed in the Zowe Explorer for VS Code user's environment.</td>
  </tr>

  <tr>